zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 ### About the MVS data sets

-Zowe includes a number of files that are stored in the following three data sets.
+Zowe includes a number of files that are stored in the following data sets.
 See the following table for the storage requirements.

 Library DDNAME | Member Type | Target Volume | Type | Org | RECFM | LRECL | No. of 3390 Trks | No. of DIR Blks
 ---|---|---|---|---|---|---|---|---